How to Repair or Replace Sliding Glass Door Rollers

 The roller assemblies are visible in the bottom of the door, near the sides (see photos).
 Although typically held in place with a single screw, your door will likely be slightly different and you will have to find the screw(s) that hold the assembly.

 Remove any screws holding the roller assembly in place and remove that assembly.
-At this point there are two options; either replace the entire assembly or just the roller, with replacement of the entire assembly preferable as it is much simpler.
+At this point, there are two options: either replace the entire assembly or just the roller.
+(Replacement of the entire assembly is preferable, as it is much simpler.)
 Individual rollers are available, but will most likely require using a drill to drill out the rivet holding the current roller in place and fitting a new roller into the assembly.

 Whether buying either an entire assembly or just rollers, an exact replacement is necessary; while assemblies may well be similar they are very unlikely to actually work if not identical.
 Take the assembly to the store or use exact measurements to find a replacement.
 Replacement rollers may have a screw and nut arrangement to hold them in place instead of rivets; make sure that there is sufficient room for the screw and nut if you are replacing just the roller.
 In the example, a local home improvement store had both; a pair of rollers was $6 while two complete assemblies were only $7.
-The choice was obvious and two complete roller assemblies were purchased.
-Amazon offers many such roller assemblies and an example is shown below.
-There are many more, but make absolutely sure you are purchasing the correct assembly for your door.
+The choice was obvious, and two complete roller assemblies were purchased.
+Amazon offers many such roller assemblies, but it is important to make absolutely sure you are purchasing the correct assembly for your door.